openvinotoolkit/openvino/src/plugins/intel_gpu/docs/gpu_debug_utils.md

 > **Note**: `program_id` here might differ from `program_id` for the graph dumps, as it is just a static counter for enumerating incoming programs.

 Each file contains a bucket of kernels that are compiled together.
-In case of any compilation errors, *Intel_GPU* plugin will append compiler output to the end of corresponding source file.
+In case of any compilation errors, *Intel_GPU* plugin will append compiler output to the end of the corresponding source file.

-If you want to find some specific layer, then you will need to use "Debug/RelWithDebInfo" build or modify base jitter method to append `LayerID` in the release build:
+To find a specific layer, use "Debug/RelWithDebInfo" build or modify the base jitter method to append `LayerID` in the release build:
 ```cpp
 // inference-engine/thirdparty/clDNN/kernel_selector/core/kernel_base.cpp
 JitConstants KernelBase::MakeBaseParamsJitConstants(const base_params& params) const {